jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-76.md

 ---
-title: "The Motion of the First Element"
+title: "The Motion of the Fire-Aether"
-heading: Articles 76
+heading: Articles 76-81
 weight: 42
 description: "The motion of the fire-aether while moving among the globules of the air-aether"
 writer: